ss62171/Subway-Surfer/README.md

 * Arrow down key to crouch.
 * Arrow left key to change left lane.
 * Arrow right key to change right lane.

+### How to run
+1. Clone this repository to your local machine.
+2. Run index.html in your browser.